-House realisations totalled £40,949 during the period, as detailed in section 5.
+House realisations totalled £47,041 during the period.
+Details regarding the more significant realisations are included at section 5.

 6.1.5 CMP and Post Pooling Accounts

 The JSAs continue to segregate any CAI in the requisite Post Pooling Accounts.
 The Client Money receipts and payments account at Appendix C confirms the amount of CAI received during the report period and the amounts of Client Money and CAI returned for each currency.